Newcastle United 3-1 Birmingham City

 Reece Brown (Birmingham City) is shown the yellow card for a bad foul.

 Attempt missed.
-Lukas Jutkiewicz (Birmingham City) right footed shot from the centre of the box is close, but misses to the left.
+Lukas Jutkiewicz (Birmingham City) left footed shot from a difficult angle on the left is high and wide to the left.
+Assisted by David Cotterill with a cross.

 Foul by Daniel Barlaser (Newcastle United).

-David Cotterill (Birmingham City) wins a free kick in the defensive half.
+David Cotterill (Birmingham City) wins a free kick on the right wing.

 Attempt missed.
-Jonjo Shelvey (Newcastle United) right footed shot from outside the box is close, but misses to the right.
+Jonjo Shelvey (Newcastle United) right footed shot from outside the box is close, but misses the top left corner.
+Assisted by Daniel Barlaser.

 Substitution